Dynamic effective mass of granular media and the attenuation of structure-borne sound: Introduction

 We have developed molecular dynamic simulations to analyze the expected behavior of $\tilde{M}(\omega)$ under the assumption that the contacts are described by dampened Hertz-Mindlin theory, with or without possible global dampening due to the viscosity of the air.
-We have found that there is a dynamic Janssen effect in the sense that, at any frequency, approximately one-half of the effective mass rests on the bottom of the cavity and one-half on the side walls.
+We have found that there is an acoustic Janssen effect in the sense that, at any frequency, approximately one-half of the effective mass rests on the bottom of the cavity and one-half on the side walls.
 Thus, these toy models have only qualitative validity.
-Notwithstanding, we use them to extract approximate values for the sound speed and the viscosity of our granular ensembles.
+Notwithstanding, it is reasonable to use them to extract approximate values for the sound speed and the viscosity of our granular ensembles.
 Finally, our simulations as well as our experiments on the effects of humidity on $\tilde{M}(\omega)$ indicate that the dominant microscopic mechanism for dampening is at the grain-grain contact level and is not due to global viscous dampening.

 We show that this dampening is much larger for high humidity systems than for low ones leading us to conclude that the mechanism is related to the viscosity of the adsorbed water in the region of the contacts.
 Such a conclusion accords with the finding in ``room-dry" sedimentary rocks that acoustic attenuation is caused by stress-induced diffusion of adsorbed layers of volatile molecules \cite{Tittmann} and, more recently, by direct measurements of acoustic attenuation in dry and weakly wet granular media \cite{Brunet}.